 People grieve in different ways and there is no right or wrong way to react to the death of a colleague, friend or family member.
 Many people find it helpful to reach out and talk to someone about their feelings, other may wish to deal with the loss in private.

-NHS England and NHS Improvement have put together a suite of resources that aim to help you access support during what will be a difficult time for staff.
+NHS England has put together a suite of resources that aim to help you access support during what will be a difficult time for staff.

 This guide includes resources to support you personally during a bereavement and resources that will help you as a line manager feel better equipped to support your staff, noting the cultural diversity of our workforce.
 You can also find support through:

-This support line is available to all our NHS colleagues who have had a tough day, who are feeling worried or overwhelmed, or who have a lot on their mind and need to talk it through.
-Trained advisers will be available to help with signposting and confidential listening.
+If you need help, we have a text service available to all our NHS colleagues who have had a tough day, who are feeling worried or overwhelmed, or who have a lot on their mind.
+Trained advisers will be available to help with signposting and confidential support.

-Alternatively, if you would prefer to speak to someone through text, you can access support by texting FRONTLINE to 85258 for support 24/7.
+You can access the text service by texting FRONTLINE to 85258 for support 24/7.

 Bereavement and suicide support apps

 We are offering free access to a suicide prevention and support app for all NHS and social care staff: